Religious Education Association: History

 The REA was founded in 1903 by William Rainey Harper, the first president of the University of Chicago, with the support of the Council of Seventy, a learned society of biblical scholars.
+George Albert Coe was also involved in its establishment.
 The keynote speaker at its first convention was John Dewey.
 In its early years the Association was organized into several groups: Council of religious education, Universities and colleges, Theological seminaries, Churches and pastors, Sunday schools, Secondary public schools, Elementary public schools, Private schools, Teacher-training, Christian associations, Young people’s societies, the Home, Libraries, the Press, Correspondence instructions, Summer assemblies, Religious art, and Music.
 In 1906 the Association began to publish the journal Religious Education under the editorship of Henry Cope.
 In 1953 the Association marked its 50th anniversary with a three-day meeting at the University of Pittsburgh that brought together more than 2500 Christian and Jewish educators from the US and Canada.
 In 1973 the Association began awarding the William Harper Rainey award to distinguished educators.
 In 1975, the Association held a major national colloquy on civil religion at which scholars Robert Bellah, Vine DeLoria, Jr., and Michael Novak spoke.
 In 1992 the Association began awarding the Herman E. Wornom award to distinguished institutions.
 In 2003 the REA merged with the Association of Professors and Researchers in Religious Education (which was formed in 1970 from an earlier section of the National Council of Churches).
 Yale University holds the archives of the Religious Education Association and its predecessor bodies.